mjanuario/evolvedPaper/paper/paper.md

 # Author contributions:

 MJ and DLR designed most of the code, internal functions, and educational components.
 JPA joined later, contributing to visualization functions, documentation, implementation improvements, and preparing the package for CRAN standards.
-MJ, DLR, and ALV developed the vignettes, based on EEB 516 labs.
+MJ, DLR, and ALV developed the vignettes.
 MJ wrote the first drafts of the paper, help pages, and vignettes, with all authors reviewing the material afterward.

 # Acknowledgements